Updated: 12/28/2022

 Strains On IT Staff

 In any case, for a successful work-at-home model, a corporation will rely heavily on its IT staff.
-I think IT departments in every business have been working overtime during the pandemic.
+I think IT departments in every business have worked overtime during the pandemic.

 Data breaches and phishing scams are on the rise so employees need to be educated on the best security practices put in place by the corporation.